e-abbottbrenner/minesolver/README.md

 boost 1.80.0 - Should be installed in boost_1_80_0 one level down from the repository.
 All that really matters is the multiprecision library though.

-gtest - cmake just pulls this in
+gtest - Cmake pulls this in so you don't need to install it.

 # How fast is it?
 The standard "expert" board (30x16 with 99 mines) is evaluated in a fraction of a second.
 It can fully solve(or hit a mine and lose) such a board in under a second.